naipmoro/gramm/README.md

 Antlr4 runtime, and the executable jar (if you choose to build it) will contain Antlr class files.
 Antlr4 is distributed under the [BSD 3-Clause License].

-* The metamath files in the `test/resources` directory are in the public domain or available under the [CC0 1.0 Universal License], with the exception of `peano-fixed.mm`, which is distributed under the [GPL License].
+* The Metamath files in the `test/resources` directory are in the public domain or available under the [CC0 1.0 Universal License], with the exception of `peano-fixed.mm`, which is distributed under the [GPL License].
 See each file for full details.
 Many of these files were copied from David Wheeler's github